semmelweis-pharmacology/deepvigilace/README.md

-# Deepvigilace project
+# DeepVigilace project

-Deepvigilace is a software framework for creating, analysing and using adverse event vector representations, a.k.a. embeddings, for pharmacovigilance purposes.
-See our paper **()** for an in-depth description of the project.
+DeepVigilace is a software framework for creating, analyzing and using adverse event vector representations, a.k.a. embeddings, for pharmacovigilance purposes.
+See our [paper](https://doi.org/10.1101/2025.06.04.657852) for an in-depth description of the project.

 ## Preliminaries

 The creation of the representation vectors requires pre-processed adverse event reports, while their use for causality assessment needs additional labeled drug–ADR (adverse drug reaction) data and drug features.
-These files are available at **()**, along with other supplementary data and visualizations.
+These files are available at [deepvigilace.com](https://www.deepvigilace.com), along with other supplementary data and visualizations.
 In this repository, we provide the code necessary for replicating the results of our paper from these files.

 ## Usage